Skip to main content

 engine.state-provider-metrics

 Enable state provider latency metrics.
-This allows the engine to collect and report stats about how long state provider calls took during execution, but introduces slight overhead.
+This allows the engine to collect and report stats about how long state provider calls took during execution, but this does introduce slight overhead to state provider calls

 --engine.state-provider-metrics